There are four significant areas that Assistants should get to grips with when understanding what is going on with your Executive.

-Here are a few more questions to ask yourself, your Executive or seek out the answers for yourself
+Here are a few more questions to ask yourself and your Executive or seek out the answers for yourself

 - How does your Executive serve the organisation’s customers?

-- How does the work your Executive undertakes impact your customers and their experience with your organisation?
+- How does your Executive’s work impact your customers and their experience with your organisation?

 - Does your Executive have objectives that directly relate to your customer’s experience – if so, what are they?

 These questions will give you a good sense of how much your work and your Executives impact your customers.
-Lastly, most organisations will have data to measure how happy their clients are and the turnover rate (or churn).
+Lastly, most organisations will have data to measure their clients’ happiness and the turnover rate (or churn).
 Again, this is worth knowing because it indicates how well your organisation is doing and its growth.

 What products or services your organisation offers, and how does your Executive interact with the products and services – do they generate profit for your business?

 When understanding your organisation’s products and services, you will probably have to review your organisation’s website to get an overview.
 If you work in a large global organisation, there will be many products and services, so start with your part of the business and work your way out.
 You must deeply understand the product or service your team offers and then have a broader understanding of the other products and services.

 If you work for an internally focused department that supports the business, look at how your organisation does that and the services they offer to their key stakeholders – who will be other employees within the company.